hugocf/ferreira.cc/content/thoughts/thermal-throttling/index.md

 ---

-The results were striking and these images speak more loudly that any words could every do:
+The results were striking and these images speak more loudly that any words could ever do:

 ***Before***